 Recent studies document the widely divergent risks of death that are associated with an episode of syncope, ranging from those that are benign to cardiac arrhythmias that are potentially lethal.9 Syncope caused by cardiovascular disorders is associated with the highest risk for death, approaching 50% over 5 years and 30% in the first year after diagnosis.4 Furthermore, among patients with certain cardiac diseases, including hypertrophic cardiomyopathy, the long QT syndrome, and others, those with syncope are at greater risk for death.10 The mortality is lower among patients with syncope from other causes (30% over 5 years and < 10% in the first year), but still substantial.
 Syncope that is not associated with cardiac disease and is of undetermined cause is usually associated with the lowest mortality (6%-10% over 3 years and 24% over 5 years).2,4,7 Syncope can impact quality of life for patients and their families, particularly when it occurs abruptly without warning and is recurrent, or when it is likely to occur in relationship to certain activities.
 In such cases, patients may need to adjust their lifestyle or change occupation.

 For prognostic and therapeutic reasons, it is important to distinguish syncope from other causes of transient loss of consciousness, including seizures, psychogenic seizures, hypoglycemia, pharmacologic agents, and trauma.
-In some cases, this may prove ...
+In some cases, this ...